tylerchilds/plan98/README.md

-# The Paper Nautilus Umbrella - The Flying Disk Operating System (Patent Pending)
+# The Paper Nautilus Umbrella - The Flying Disk Operating System

 In a void, a paper in the breeze.